 Public Service and Policy Research to convey the functions of

-the organization more clearly: to meet the training and
+the organization more clearly:

 to conduct research to find effective solutions to the public

 policy challenges facing our state and communities and to meet the training and needs of local and state government.

 A more detailed account of the Institute’s early history can